0xAF/meshtastic_keygen/C/README.md

 make                     # builds meshtastic_keygen (with OpenCL if available) make OPENCL=0            # build without OpenCL support make debug               # builds meshtastic_keygen_debug with -g -O0
+# Optional SIMD builds (do not change defaults):
+make simd-avx2           # adds -mavx2 -mbmi2 -madx
+make simd-ifma           # adds -mavx512f -mavx512dq -mavx512ifma

+# Optional: build and link against lib25519
+make lib25519            # downloads and builds lib25519 locally, then links against it

+# Notes for lib25519 build:
+# - It fetches the latest release into C/third_party and builds an arch-specific package under build/amd64/package.
+# - Our app will then prefer lib25519 for X25519 public-key derivation (basepoint*sk) when available.
+# - We still use OpenSSL for everything else (CLI, RNG, etc.).
+This keeps the default build portable; lib25519 is opt-in.
+# - Prereqs: python3, a C toolchain (gcc/clang), make.
+No system-wide install is performed.
 ```

 ## Usage